-a.
-The first tie-breaker will be a three-year average of enrollment which includes the year on which the current year's classification is based and the two previous years.
-The higher three-year average will be in the larger class.

-b.
-If the tie still exists, then the school with the higher immediate previous year's enrollment will be placed in the larger class.

-c.
-If a tie still exists, it will be decided by a coin flip in the NSAA office.

-3. Opting Up in Classification.
+- a.
+The first tiebreaker will be a three-year average of enrollment which includes the year on which the current year's classification is based and the two previous years.
+The higher three-year average will be in the larger class. - b.
+If the tie still exists, then the school with the higher immediate previous year's enrollment will be placed in the larger class. - c.
+If a tie still exists, it will be decided by a coin flip in the NSAA office. - 3.
+Opting Up in Classification.
 A school may opt up one classification in any NSAA activity.
-Request to opt up must be submitted to the NSAA within one week of the classification for that activity being released.

-4. Opting Down in Classification.
+Request to opt up must be submitted to the NSAA within one week of the classification for that activity being released. - 4.
+Opting Down in Classification.
 Due to safety consideration and small participation numbers, schools may elect to opt down one classification in football.
-Such decision must be made prior to statewide scheduling, and such schools would be ineligible for playoff consideration.

-- 2.13.2.3 In schools that have grades ten, eleven and twelve only and have multi-junior high schools within the system, the ninth grade enrollment shall be determined by taking the average of the grades ten and eleven enrollment.
+Such decision must be made prior to statewide scheduling, and such schools would be ineligible for playoff consideration. - 2.13.2.3 In schools that have grades ten, eleven and twelve only and have multi-junior high schools within the system, the ninth grade enrollment shall be determined by taking the average of the grades ten and eleven enrollment.
 This average is then added to the grades ten and eleven enrollment to give the total enrollment in grades nine, ten and eleven. - 2.13.2.4 The total enrollment figures shall be doubled for unisex schools for those activities which are athletic.
 Numbers will not be doubled in those non-athletic activities where competition is co-ed, i.e., mixed.
 This would include such activities as debate, speech, play production, journalism, and music. - 2.13.3 Classification Period.
-In all activities except football, the classification period shall not exceed one year.
-In football, the classification period shall not exceed two years. - 2.13.4 With the approval of the Board of Directors, students from member high schools may be combined for interscholastic activity competition and field a common participating group. - 2.13.4.1 When forming a cooperative sponsorship, no more than four member schools shall be permitted to combine and compete. - 2.13.4.2 The classification for competition shall be based on the combined enrollment of grades nine, ten, and eleven of the schools involved. - 2.13.4.3 If the enrollment, when combined, places the cooperative program in a classification higher than that of any of the combined schools, the cooperative program will be placed in the higher class, but the classification of other schools will remain the same. - 2.13.4.4 The guidelines, as published in the Approved Rulings of this Section, shall be used by the Board of Directors in determining if a request for a Cooperative Sponsorship will be approved. - 2.13.4.5 Applications for new Cooperative Sponsorship must be made jointly by the Boards of Education of the involved schools.
+In all activities the classification period shall not exceed one year except in football, the classification period shall not exceed two years.

+In all athletics, the classification period for Class A shall be for two years.

+- 2.13.4 With the approval of the Board of Directors, students from member high schools may be combined for interscholastic activity competition and field a common participating group. - 2.13.4.1 When forming a cooperative sponsorship, no more than four member schools shall be permitted to combine and compete. - 2.13.4.2 The classification for competition shall be based on the combined enrollment of grades nine, ten, and eleven of the schools involved. - 2.13.4.3 If the enrollment, when combined, places the cooperative program in a classification higher than that of any of the combined schools, the cooperative program will be placed in the higher class, but the

-- 2.13.4.6 Requests for the renewal of programs that have been approved previously may be submitted by the Superintendent or his/her designate. - 2.13.4.7 The requests for new programs or renewals shall be submitted by the following dates: - 1.
-July 1 for Cooperative Programs which will be implemented during the following Fall Sports Season. - September 1 for Cooperative Programs which will be implemented during the following Winter Sports Season. - January 1 for Cooperative Programs which will be implemented during the following Spring Sports Season. - 4.
-November 1 for football cooperative programs in years that NSAA scheduling occurs. - 2.7.3 Transfer by Student to a Member High School in Another School District.
-Any student who transfers to a high school located in a school district other than the district in which his/her parent's domicile is located shall be ineligible for varsity competition for ninety school days.
-An exception to this ineligibility would be if the student transferred from one school in a cooperative agreement to another school in that same cooperative agreement.
-The domicile eligibility would be waived for such a transfer student to participate in the designated activity covered by that cooperative agreement.
+- classification of other schools will remain the same. - 2.13.4.4 The guidelines, as published in the Approved Rulings of this Section, shall be used by the Board of Directors in determining if a request for a Cooperative Sponsorship will be approved. - 2.13.4.5 Applications for new Cooperative Sponsorship must be made jointly by the Boards of Education of the involved schools. - 2.13.4.6 Requests for the renewal of programs that have been approved previously may be submitted by the Superintendent or his/her designate. - 2.13.4.7 The requests for new programs or renewals shall be submitted by the following dates: - 1.
+July 1 for Cooperative Programs which will be implemented during the following Fall Sports Season. - 2.
+September 1 for Cooperative Programs which will be implemented during the following Winter Sports Season. - 3.
+January 1 for Cooperative Programs which will be implemented during the following Spring Sports Season. - 4.
+November 1 for football cooperative programs in years that NSAA scheduling occurs.